Possession of Drug Charges and Penalties

 Consequences for Drug Possession Offense Charges

-Michigan law separates drugs into 5 different schedules based on how addictive they are and the government’s view of each chemical’s medicinal purposes.
-Schedule I being the most addictive with little to no legitimate medical purpose and Schedule V least addictive with some medical purpose.
+Drug possession charges are taken seriously in Michigan.
+The severity of your punishment may depend on the type of drug and its weight.
+Michigan law separates drugs into five different schedules based on how addictive the drugs are and the government’s view of each chemical’s medicinal purposes.
+Schedule I substances are the most addictive and purportedly have little to no legitimate medical purpose, and Schedule V substances are the least addictive and have some medical purpose.
 Despite the proven health benefits, marijuana remains a Schedule I drug.

-- Schedule IV: Valium, rohypnol, xanax
+- Schedule IV: Valium, Rohypnol, and Xanax

 - Schedule V: cold medicine with ephedrine, cough syrups with coding

-- Between 25 – 50 grams (felony): Up to 4 years prison time and up to $25,000 in fines.
+- Between 25 and 50 grams (felony): Up to four (4) years in prison and up to $25,000 in fines.

-- Between 50 – 450 grams (felony): Up to 20 years in prison and up to $250,000 in fines.
+- Between 50 and 450 grams (felony): Up to 20 years in prison and up to $250,000 in fines.

-- Between 450 – 1000 grams (felony): Up to 30 years in prison and up to $500,000 in fines.
+- Between 450 and 1000 grams (felony): Up to 30 years in prison and up to $500,000 in fines.

-- Over 1000 grams (felony): Life imprisonment and up to $1,000,000 in fines.
+- Over 1,000 grams (felony): Life imprisonment and up to $1,000,000 in fines.

-Possessing of drugs in any form in a public or private park could put you behind bars for 2 years.
-Additional locations, such as schools, churches, or businesses could also result in enhanced sentences.
+Additionally, depending on the circumstances, possession of ecstasy or methamphetamines, in any amount, can result in jail time of up to 10 years and up to $15,000 in fines.
+Possessing drugs or controlled substances in any form in a public or private park could put you behind bars for up to two (2) years.
+Additional prohibited locations, such as schools, churches, or businesses, could also result in enhanced sentences.

-Attorney for Possession of Drugs Offense
+Attorney for Possession of Drug Offense